verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_dockerfile_ms.md

 ```

 During the docker build the actual application source code is added to the context and built using the `gradlew build` command.
-Gradle in this case is only used during the build phase, since it produces a jar that is then executed with `java -jar ...` at execution time.
+Gradle in this case is only used during the build phase since it produces a jar that is then executed with `java -jar ...` at execution time.

 Build phase dependencies: